TonyBrobston/unifi-video-publisher-example/README.md

 # unifi-video-publisher-example

 ### How to test that this works:
+  - Get Home Assistant up and running
+  - Subscribe Home Assistant to the Mqtt Broker
+  - Setup an Automation
+  - Publish an event to the Mqtt Broker

+##### Get Home Assistant up and running:
   1. Clone this repo to your machine: `git clone git@github.com:TonyBrobston/unifi-video-publisher-example.git`
   2. Get into the directory: `cd unifi-video-publisher-example`
   3. Start the docker services: `docker-compose up` (these logs are worth reading through)
   4. Once all four docker services are up and running navigate to http://localhost:8123 (or substitute "localhost" for the ip of the machine these services are running on)
   5. Create a home assistant account (these creds will only matter if this instance will be long-lived)

-#### Now that we have Home Assistant up and running:
-We will need to do a few things:
-  - Subscribe Home Assistant to the Mqtt Broker
-  - Setup an Automation
-  - Publish an event to the Mqtt Broker

 ##### Subscribe Home Assistant to the Mqtt Broker
   1. Navigate to the menu > Configuration > Integrations > click the "+" to add a new Integration